khalid-hussain/shaheen/chap2.md

 He spent the entire night restlessly, tossing and turning in bed.
 The food that his men had presented lay untouched.
 Because of his position and stature, the guards dealt with him with respect and dignity.
-When someone tried to say a few words of consolation, he would abruptly ask, "Who was the falcon?
+When someone tried to say a few words of consolation, he would abruptly ask, "Who was the Falcon?
 Where is he now?
 I would like to see him.
 I swear by the Holy Mary, he is not a human."
 At times, in a fit of rage he would yell, "How will I ever face them on my return?
 Why don't you just kill me?"